-Expertise and staff training to support pupils with SEND Regular training for both Teachers and Teaching Assistants from specialist teachers linked to Autism, sensory and physical impairments, speech and language difficulties, Downs syndrome etc as appropriate SENCo and TA meetings with a variety of outside agencies Specialist TAs secured through experience and training in specific areas, e.g speech and language, Autism Support from Local Authority (LA) specialists Evaluating the effectiveness of the provision made for children with SEND SENCo and line manager have regular meetings, reviewing data and interventions Regular department meetings TA observations by SENCo SLT Learning Walks across the school How pupils with SEN are engaged in activities with those without SEND Differentiated work and resources allow pupils to be involved in whole class activities Subjects other than Maths and Science are taught in mixed ability classes and in tutor group classes providing inclusive classroom settings Use of specialist equipment and resources to allow full integration Appropriate seating plans
+Expertise and staff training to support pupils with SEND Regular training for both Teachers and Teaching Assistants from specialist teachers linked to Autism, sensory and physical impairments, speech and language difficulties, Downs syndrome etc as appropriate, SENCo and TA meetings with a variety of outside agencies, Specialist TAs secured through experience and training in specific areas, e.g speech and language, Autism, Support from Local Authority (LA) specialists, Regular whole school SEN briefings to allow for training with special educational needs and SEN related information sharing.

+Evaluating the SENCo and line manager have regular

+effectiveness of meetings, reviewing data and

+the provision interventions,

+made for Regular department meetings,

+children with TA observations by SENCo,

+SEND SLT Learning Walks across the school.

+How pupils with SEN are Quality first teaching, Differentiated work and resources allow

+engaged in pupils to be involved in whole class

+activities with activities,

+those without Subjects other than Maths and Science are

+SEND taught in mixed ability classes and, in year, in

+tutor group classes,

+providing inclusive classroom settings,

+Use of specialist equipment and resources to

+allow full integration,

+Company Control Appropriate seating plans.

+Support for improving social and Key worker scheme (regular mentoring with an assigned TA (togeher)

+emotional assigned TA/teacher), PSHE curriculum integrated into registration times

+development and citizenship lessons,

+Break and Lunch club to aid conversational skills

+and emotional support,

+Extra-curricular activities,

+Time out pass if needed, allowing students time

+to calm down in a quiet environment with adult

+support available, when necessary.

+BASE to provide mentoring and support for students that struggle with their behaviour in

+the classroom.

+110 01000100111.

+How the school

+involves

+outside agencies

-Support for improving social and emotional development Key worker scheme (regular mentoring with an assigned TA/teacher) Personal Wellbeing curriculum LS extra curricular club run by PE staff Break and Lunch club with conversational skills Extra-curricular activities Time out pass if needed, allowing students time to calm down in a quiet environment with adult support available, when necessary.
-BASE to provide mentoring and support for students that struggle with their behaviour in the classroom How the school involves outside agencies Referral forms/EHA (Early Help Assessment) forms (A referral form designed to outline difficulties that a central board can advise on appropriate interventions) Education Psychology involvement if necessary Links to local Special Schools and Alternative Curriculum Provision for students at risk of exclusion or for those whom standard educational provision may not suit Advice sought through correspondence with specialist teachers Meetings with Local Authority specialists who can advise on ways to support young people with a variety of learning, sensory and physical needs Teacher/TA training Pupil 1-1 work with outside agencies
+- Referral forms/EHA (Early Help Assessment) forms (A referral form designed to outline difficulties that a central board at the local authority can advise on appropriate interventions), - Education Psychology involvement if necessary, - Links to local Special Schools and Alternative Curriculum Provision for students at risk of exclusion or for those whom standard educational provision may not suit, - Advice sought through correspondence with specialist teachers, - Meetings with Local Authority specialists who can advise on ways to support young people with a variety of learning, sensory and physical needs, - Pupil 1-1 work with ouside agencies when the need arises - Teacher/TA training,